Skip to main content

 statetaxpercigarette.jpg

-The original 1¢ tax is subject to the TABOR Amendment’s limitations on state revenue and spending.
+The original 1¢ tax is subject to the TABOR Amendment’s limitations on state revenue and spending, except that the portion distributed to local governments is exempt from TABOR as a collection for another government.
 Amendment 35 and Proposition EE are voter-approved tax increases, exempting the additional tax revenue from the TABOR limit.

 Tax Rate